List of violent incidents at the Cecil Hotel explained

 65

-June 4, 1964Jacques B. Ehlinger 29"Pigeon Goldie" Osgood65Murder (acquitted)Stabbed, beaten, and rapedA hotel worker discovered Osgood, a retired telephone operator, dead in her room.
+June 4, 1964Jacques B. Ehlinger 29"Pigeon Goldie" Osgood65Murder (acquitted)Stabbed, beaten, and rapedA hotel worker discovered Osgood dead in her room.
 She had been raped, stabbed, and beaten, and her room was ransacked.
 Osgood was well known around the area, and had earned her nickname because she fed birds in nearby Pershing Square.
 Near her body was the Los Angeles Dodgers cap she always wore and a paper sack full of birdseed.
 Hours after her murder, Ehlinger was seen walking through Pershing Square in bloodstained clothing.
 He was arrested and charged with Osgood's murder, but was later cleared of the crime.
 Her murder remains unsolved.

 December 20, 1975"Alison Lowell”Approx. 23DeathFell from buildingA still-unidentified woman jumped from her twelfth-floor window onto the Cecil's second-floor roof.
 She had registered at the hotel on December 16 under the name "Alison Lowell", and was staying in room 327.[7]
 [8]

 September 1, 1992N/AApprox.
 20-30DeathFell from buildingThe body of an African-American man was found in the alley behind the Cecil.
-Police said he had either fallen, jumped, or been pushed from the hotel's 15th floor.
-The 20-to-30-year-old male has never been identified.[7]
-[8]
+Police said he had either fallen, jumped, or been pushed from the hotel's fifteenth floor.
+The 20-to-30-year-old male has never been identified.[9]
+[10]

-February 19, 2013Elisa Lam21DeathAccidental DrowningThe naked[9] body of Lam, a Canadian student, was found inside one of the water supply tanks on the hotel roof.
+February 19, 2013Elisa Lam21DeathAccidental drowningThe naked[11] body of Lam, a Canadian student, was found inside one of the water supply tanks on the hotel roof.
 She had gone missing almost three weeks earlier, on January 31, 2013.
-Her decomposing body was discovered by a maintenance worker in one of the rooftop water tanks after guests had complained about low water pressure and water that "tasted funny."[10]
-Video surveillance footage taken from inside an elevator shortly before her disappearance showed her acting strangely, pressing multiple elevator buttons, hiding in the corner of the elevator, and waving her arms erratically, causing widespread speculation about the cause of her death.[11]
-After the elevator video was released, many theories arose about Lam's death.
-She was reported to have had bipolar disorder, for which she was prescribed various medications, which could have contributed to her death as well as her strange behavior in the elevator.[12]
-Authorities later ruled Lam's death as an accidental drowning.
+Her decomposing body was discovered by a maintenance worker in one of the rooftop water tanks after guests had complained about low water pressure and water that "tasted funny."[12]
+Video surveillance footage taken from inside an elevator depicted her erratic behavior, which caused widespread speculation about the cause of her death.[13]
+She was reported to have had bipolar disorder, for which she was prescribed various medications, which could have contributed to her death as well as her strange behavior in the elevator.[14]
+The Los Angeles County Coroner's office subsequently ruled the death an accident, with bipolar disorder being a significant contributing factor.[15]

 See also